|

 for more links.)

-Who are some of the writers that your "net" drew
+are some of the writers that your "net" drew in?
+Were

-in?
-Were there any writers whom you didn't know about or whose
+there any writers whom you didn't know about or whose work in

-Daryl Hague, a professor of Spanish at Brigham Young University,
+a professor of Spanish at Brigham Young University, in Provo,

 for submissions" he mailed it in.
 Hernández-Gil was born in